 With that being said, there are alternatives to steroid creams if you're willing to think of trying different products as a science experiment.

-If water is the first ingredient in the list, that means the base (main ingredient is just that) many companies like to use it as cheap filler in their formulas and won't moisturize, or nourish your skin like your skin is needing.
+If water is the first ingredient in the list, that means the base (the main ingredient is just that) many companies like to use it as a cheap filler in their formulas, and won't moisturize, or nourish your skin like your skin is needing.

-Fragrances, are a no-no too because it can contain a whole slough of ingredients that companies don't have to list what's in it--that's frightening.
+Fragrances are a no-no too because they can contain a whole slew of ingredients that companies don't have to list what's in it--that's frightening.

-Note: If you find your skin doesn't absorb your oils/creams/serums it's because your skin needs the layer of dead skin cells to be removed (one dermatologist I forget who, said "it's like a 50 car pile up on your skin"), nothing is going to get past that until you clear the way.
+Note: If you find your skin doesn't absorb your oils/creams/serums it's because your skin needs the layer of dead skin cells to be removed.
+One dermatologist (I forget who) explains it like this, "it's like a 50-car pile up on your skin", nothing is going to get past that until you clear the way.

 To help with that gosh-awful itch that never really goes away, and you itch until you're bloody, look for cremes with Mango Butter in them.
 Preferably the first ingredient listed, like the 6-in-1 Face & Body Cremes do.

-Mango Butter is touted for helping eczema itch fast and keeps skin calm for hours after just one application--again consistency is key to keeping these symptoms under control.
+Mango Butter is touted for helping eczema itch fast and keeping skin calm for hours after just one application--again consistency is key to keeping these symptoms under control.